 Dry the Cranberries

-Allow 8 hours for the berries to dry in an oven set as low as it will go.
-Let them cool before testing for dryness.
+The cranberries will need 8 hours to dry in an oven set as low as it will go.
+Make sure to let them cool before testing for dryness.

 - Turn the oven on to its lowest setting.
-On many ovens, this is 150 F. (135 F would be ideal if your oven goes that low.)
-Put the baking sheet of cranberries in the oven 8 hours or overnight.
+On many ovens, this is 150 F, but 135 F would be ideal if your oven goes that low.
+Put the baking sheet of cranberries (with the paper towel and parchment) in the oven for 8 hours or overnight.

 - Check the cranberries after 8 hours.
 They should be fully dry but still somewhat leathery or pliable.

-- You won't be completely sure if the cranberries are fully dehydrated until they have cooled.
-(You know how cookies crisp up after you take them out of the oven?
-Same deal with dried fruit.)
-Once you think they are dry, turn off the oven and take out the cranberries.
+- You won't be able to tell if the cranberries are fully dehydrated until they have cooled.
+(This is similar to how cookies crisp up after they come out of the oven.)
+Once they seem dry, turn off the oven and take out the cranberries.
 Let them cool for 20 to 30 minutes.

 Condition the Cranberries

-Even after the cranberries are correctly dried, there may still be some residual moisture in the fruit that you can't feel.
-This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
-But you'll have a tastier, better product if you "condition" the dried fruit.
+Even after the cranberries are correctly dried, there may still be some residual moisture in the fruit that can go unnoticed.
+This shouldn't be enough to prevent the fruit from being safely preserved and mold-free, but you'll have a tastier, better product if you "condition" the dried fruit.

-- Put the dried, cooled cranberries into glass jars or BPA-free food storage containers, filling the jars only about 2/3 full.
-Cover the jars.
-Shake the jars a couple of times a day for one week.
+- Put the dried, cooled cranberries into glass jars (or BPA-free food storage containers) filling the jars only about 2/3 full.
+Cover the jars and shake a couple of times a day for one week.
 This redistributes the berries as well as any moisture they may still contain.
-If any condensation shows up on the sides of the jars, your fruit isn't dried well enough yet and it needs to go back into the dehydrator for a few hours.
+If any condensation shows up on the sides of the jars, the fruit isn't dried well enough yet and it needs to go back into the oven for a few hours.

-- Once your dried cranberries are conditioned, store them in airtight containers away from direct light or heat.
-It's OK to fully fill the jars at this point; the 2/3 full was just for the conditioning phase when you needed to be able to shake the pieces around.
+- Once the dried cranberries are conditioned, store them in airtight containers away from direct light or heat.
+It's OK to fully fill the jars at this point.